Axway/platform-management-docs/content/en/docs/management_guide/managing_accounts.md

 ## View organizations and roles

-The **Orgs & Roles** link lists the organizations you are a member of by org name and assigned roles.
+The **Orgs & Roles** view lists the organizations you are a member of by org name and assigned roles.
 This menu appears for accounts with multiple organizations only.
 To view organization details, click on a selected **Org Name** link.

 ![Orgs & Roles page](/Images/orgs_and_roles_tab.png)

 ## Manage credentials

-The **Credentials** link takes you to the view where you can change your account password and enable or disable multi-factor authentication.
+The **Credentials** view is where you can change your account password and enable or disable multi-factor authentication.
 If your organization is using an Identity Provider, the Credentials link takes you to the view where you can create and change the password you use for tooling.
 Refer to [Configuring Tooling Credentials](/docs/management_guide/configuring_and_managing_identity_providers/configuring_tooling_credentials).

 ### Change your password

 To change your password:

-1. Select the **Credentials** link.
+1. Click **Credentials**.
 2. Enter a new password in the **Change Password** field.
 The password should be at least eight characters (default requirements) or must adhere to any password policies configured for your organization.
 As you enter a new password in the **Change Password** field, the **Confirm Password** field is displayed.
     ![Change and confirm password](/Images/change_password_latest.png)
 3. Confirm the new password in the **Confirm Password** field.
 The entry in the **Confirm Password** field must be the same as the entry in the **Password** field.